Dark-Ai-py/EasyDo-Work-Manager/README.md

 # EasyDo-Work-Manager

-Simple and Easy to use work manager so every one is on the same page
+Simple and Easy to use work manager so that everyone is on the same page